tangqi/tangqi.github.io/src/team.md

 # Team

-Our team has been supported by DOE Office of Science (ASCR, FES, SciDAC), DOE LDRDs, NSF, NASA, and Georgia Tech.
+Our team has been supported by DOE Office of Science ASCR, FES and SciDAC programs, LANL and SNL LDRDs, NSF, NASA, and Georgia Tech.

 ----